Looking for junk in Hawke's Bay - space junk - NZ Herald

-Although he was not aware of reports until contacted by Hawke's Bay Today, Holt Planetarium director Gary Sparks, of Napier, says that with a prevalence of space junk at this time of the year – both targeted to land in the ocean and the random stuff that hasn't been in use for years – anything's possible.
+Although he was not aware of reports until contacted by Hawke's Bay Today, Holt Planetarium director Gary Sparks, of Napier, says that with space junk being prevalent at this time of the year – both targeted to land in the ocean and the random stuff that hasn't been in use for years – anything's possible.

-He says if anything is found where the junk, or even meteor, has hot ground he'd "certainly like to hear about it."
+He says if anything is found where the junk, or even meteor, has hit the ground he'd "certainly like to hear about it".

-It's considered unlikely to be linked to "fireball" activity in reports overnight focused more towards the Whanganui region.
+It's considered unlikely to be linked to "fireball" activity reported overnight, which was focused more on the Whanganui region.

 Waipawa man Peter Lemon woke a few minutes before 6am, noticing the wind outside and moving up to a window to look out.